Which camps do I need to go to?

 Will I be cut or given a spot at the November/December camps?

 We want to give everyone a fair and honest assessment of where they stand.
 We hope that the transparency of our assessment can help our auditionees plan accordingly earlier in the off season while giving them the best shot of moving forward toward their goal of marching in DCI.
 We won’t make any cuts in November and December.
-It is up to you to take our feedback and tools and decide if you would like to attend April.

 When is the move-in date?